kurosawa467/Smart-Glove-Control-System/README.md

 The code is developed using the Arduino environment.

 ## The ESP8266
 This ESP has 2 LEDs connected to it.
 One LED is considered as analoge LED while the second as digital, because our ESP8266 did not provide enough PWM pins.
-Therefor the LEDs are connected ass follows:
+Therefor the LEDs are connected as follows:

 Analog LED:
 - Red pin: 14